RMS: Property Management & Reservation Management System

 RMS Online receives reservation/booking information from those online distribution platforms.

 RMS Online does not accept any liability for unavailability of rooms or other products/services caused by the Accommodation Provider over-selling their own available inventory.

 - When rendering our services, the information that RMS Online discloses to the online sales platforms is the sole responsibility of the Accommodation Provider.

 Although RMS Online uses reasonable skill and care in performing its services it does not verify if, and cannot guarantee that, all information is accurate, complete or correct.

 Each Accommodation provider remains responsible at all times for the accuracy, completeness and correctness of the (descriptive) information (including the rates and availability).

-- Cancellation and no show penalties and any other fees relating to changes to bookings received are the responsibility of the Accommodation Provider.
+- Cancellation and no-show penalties and any other fees or policies relating to changes to reservations/bookings received are determined by and are the responsibility of the Accommodation Provider.

 - To the extent permitted by law, neither RMS Online or any of our officers, directors, employees, representatives, subsidiaries, affiliated partners, licensee, agents shall be liable for any: